top of page

 GP Clinical Experience

-• I qualified as a GP in August 2014 and I have been working as a full time GP since August 2014.
-My GP carer started initially as a Salaried GP in Barnsley and now a GP Partner in Sheffield.
-Both practices are large teaching practices with a diverse patient population.
-Within my role as a GP, I am involved within the acute and chronic care of patients of all ages and have a wealth of clinical experience in managing these patients.
+• I am a full time GP since August 2014.
+I have experience in both salaried GP and GP partner roles.
+I have worked in large teaching practices with a diverse patient population.
+Within my role as a GP, I am involved in the acute and chronic care of patients of all ages and have a wealth of clinical experience in managing these patients.

-• I have also been working for the past 6 years as a GP for the Out of hours GP service in Sheffield.
-This is on a sessional basis, on average around 10-15hours a week.
-The clinical exposure related to this role is very different from that of my fulltime partner role.
-Patients presenting to the out of hours emergency service are in general more acute in nature with a risk profile greater than that of a regular GP role due to the reduced access to the clinical notes.
+• Since 2015 I have worked in out of hours GP settings across multiple services including the ‘out of hours GP’ in Sheffield, in GP HUB clinics and as part of streaming service at the Sheffield Children’s hospital A+E. This is on a sessional basis, on average around 10-15 hours a week.
+The clinical exposure related to these roles in keeping with that of an urgent care centre.
+Patients presenting to out of hours services are in general more acute in nature with a risk profile greater than that of a regular GP role due to the reduced access to the clinical notes.

 • Within all of the roles as a GP I am involved in training, - see below – This teaching experience acts to not only embed my clinical understanding but has enabled me a level of understanding of these roles within primary care and their remit within practice.